eCommerce email marketing

 1. What are some examples of automated emails?

-Many eCommerce automated emails tend to sound too pushy and robotic with their sales pitch and don’t strike a connection with the recipient—losing the business's precious sales.
+Most eCommerce stores tend to send automated emails that sound too pushy and robotic with their sales pitch and don’t strike a connection with the recipient—losing the business's precious sales.

-Here's a quick video with all the brilliant automated email examples:
+Here's a quick video with all the brilliant automated email examples in eCommerce:

 2. How do I send bulk emails without spamming?